Commutativity properties of Quinn spectra: Introduction

 A ``commutative ad theory'' is (essentially) an ad theory whose target category is graded symmetric monoidal (the precise definition is given in Section \ref{comsec}).
 Our first main result is

 \begin{thm} Let $\bM$ be the symmetric ring spectrum associated to a commutative ad theory.
-There is a commutative symmetric ring spectrum $\bMc$ which is weakly equivalent in the category of symmetric ring spectra to $\bM$. \end{thm}
+There is a commutative symmetric ring spectrum $\bMc$ which is weakly equivalent in the category of symmetric ring spectra to $\bM$ and depends on it in a natural way. \end{thm}